indeedeng/imhotep/docs/quick-start.md

 * TSV Uploader allows you to upload your data to Imhotep.
 * The IQL web client allows you to query the Imhotep cluster using IQL queries.
 [Learn about IQL.]({{ site.baseurl }}/docs/overview)

+NOTE: Consider deleting your stack after each session to avoid excessive AWS charges.
+Deleting the stack does not delete data in your S3 buckets.

 ## Imhotep TSV Uploader